rebahama/social-reviewer-frontend/README.md

 * Click on deploy branch and your app should start be live after a few minutes.

 # Agile development

-Agile can be found here.
+My Agile documentation can be found here [Agile](https://github.com/rebahama/social-reviewer-frontend/blob/main/AGILE.MD)

 # Source code